What Exactly is a “Ghost Gun?”

 To be clear, ghost guns are legal to own and possess in Oklahoma and are not prohibited weapons; however, there is no legal authority to carry a ghost gun under the Self-Defense Act.
 Although there is currently no specific case law on this subject, a prosecutor could argue that carrying a homemade pistol pursuant to the Self-Defense Act is not legally permitted.
 This means that if you carry a homemade gun, it might be seized as evidence and used against you in a criminal trial.

-For any questions regarding ghost guns in the State of Oklahoma, call U.S. LawShield and ask to speak to your Independent Program Attorney.
+For any questions regarding Oklahoma gun law, or ghost guns in the State of Oklahoma, call U.S. LawShield and ask to speak to your Independent Program Attorney.

 The preceding should not be construed as legal advice nor the creation of an attorney-client relationship.
 This is not an endorsement or solicitation for any service.
 Your situation may be different, so please contact your attorney regarding your specific circumstances.
 Because the laws, judges, juries, and prosecutors vary from location to location, similar or even identical facts and circumstances to those described in this presentation may result in significantly different legal outcomes.
 This presentation is by no means a guarantee or promise of any particular legal outcome, positive, negative, or otherwise.